semirook/flask-kit/README.md

 ## What the Flask Kit is and what it is not

-*Flask Kit* is about [Flask](http://flask.pocoo.org/) project organizing.
-It's not yet another framework, it's not some kind of Python battery and it's not a layer on top of the original Flask. *Flask Kit is the general file structure of a Flask project and the set of useful helpers for it.* That's it.
+**Flask Kit** is about [Flask](http://flask.pocoo.org/) project organization.
+It's not yet another framework, it's not some kind of Python battery and it's not a layer on the top of original Flask.

+*Flask Kit is the general file structure for your new Flask projects and the set of useful helpers to avoid some routine.* That's it.

 I decided that the most comfortable and the most flexible project file structure for my new Flask-based projects is:

 ```
 /project